Welcome to the Internet Architecture and Protocols Lab!

 In the online lab, you’ll run exactly the same experiments that students used to do in those 3 hour 40 minute in-person sessions.
 However, it may take more or less time than 3 hours and 40 minutes -

-Also note that this does not necessarily include time to prepare for the lab (by reviewing the instructions and the relevant book chapter in advance) and the time to analyze results and answer the questions in Gradescope.
+Also note that this does not necessarily include time to prepare for the lab (by reviewing the instructions and the relevant book chapter in advance) and the time to analyze results and answer the questions for the lab submission.

 If you find that you are spending much more than 3-4 hours per week on the lab, please reach out to the lab instructor to ask for help (via Zoom office hours or the Q&A site)!
 We can discuss the situation to find out what is taking so long, and help you make any necessary adjustments.
 (Don’t wait until the end of the semester - ask for help as soon as you notice the problem, so we can help you as quickly as possible.)